aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsb-to-ppt/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLSB to PPT</h2>

+The XLSB file format is a binary file format used by Microsoft Excel.
+It is a compressed version of the XLSX file format and is used to reduce the size of the file.
+It is not supported by many applications and hence it is necessary to convert it to a more compatible format like PPT.

+<h2>How Aspose.Total Helps for XLSB to PPT Conversion</h2>
-For a Python developer, who is trying to add a XLSB to PPT conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSB and PPT files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSB file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+Aspose.Total for Python via .NET API is a comprehensive package of APIs that can help developers to automate the conversion process of XLSB to PPT.
+It is a full package of various APIs dealing different formats including XLSB and PPT files.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLSB file to PDF.
+After that by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into desired Microsoft PowerPoint format.

+The Aspose.Cells for Python via .NET API is a powerful tool that can help developers to read, write and manipulate spreadsheets in various formats like XLSB, XLSX, XLS, CSV, HTML, PDF, ODS, etc. It also provides features like data validation, conditional formatting, worksheet protection, chart creation, etc.

+The Aspose.Slides for Python via .NET API is a powerful tool that can help developers to create, read, write and manipulate presentations in various formats like PPT, PPTX, PPS, PPSX, ODP, etc. It also provides features like text formatting, slide cloning, chart creation, table creation, etc.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process of XLSB to PPT.
+It is a comprehensive package of APIs that can help developers to easily convert XLSB to PPT and other formats.
+It also provides features like data validation, chart creation, text formatting, etc. which can help developers to create powerful applications.

 {{% /blocks/products/pf/feature-page-summary %}}